ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 The 'context_id' claim provides a value that the client requesting the access token wishes to use with the RS, as a hint for a security context.

-This parameter specifies the value of the Context ID input, encoded as a CBOR byte string.
+This claim specifies the value of the Context ID input, encoded as a CBOR byte string.

 ### 'salt_input' Claim ### {#salt_input_claim}

 The 'salt_input' claim provides a value that the client requesting the access token wishes to use as a part of a salt with the RS, e.g., for deriving cryptographic material.

-This parameter specifies the value of the salt input, encoded as a CBOR byte string.
+This claim specifies the value of the salt input, encoded as a CBOR byte string.

 # Client-RS Communication # {#sec-c-rs-comm}